travis-perl/helpers/README.md

   * tests-files

-    Outputs all of the test files found in the directories returned from `test-dirs`
+    Outputs all of the test files found in the directories returned from `test-dirs`.
+If `TEST_PARTITIONS` and `TEST_PARTITION` are set, the tests are divided into `TEST_PARTITIONS` equal sized groups, and group `TEST_PARTITION` will be returned.

   * coverage-setup